onnx/onnx/community/readme.md

 The ONNX project is organized primarily into Special Interest Groups, or SIGs.
 Each SIG is comprised of individuals from multiple companies and organizations, with a common purpose of advancing the project with respect to a specific topic.

 Our goal is to enable a distributed decision structure and code ownership, as well as providing focused forums for getting work done, making decisions, and on-boarding new contributors.
 Every identifiable part of the project (e.g., repository, subdirectory, API, test, issue, PR, Gitter channel) is intended to be owned by some SIG.

-Areas covered by SIGs may be vertically focused on particular components or functions, cross-cutting/horizontal, spanning many/all functional areas of the project, or in support of the project itself.
 At the time of inception of this organizational structure, the following SIGs will be present:

 * Core Architecture
     * This SIG is responsible for defining and maintaining the core ONNX format and is the defacto owner of files in the main ONNX repository unless explicitly owned by another SIG.